mosip/inji-certify/docs/KEYCLOAK-SETUP.md

-# Implementing Certify for your own Identity System using a DataProvider Plugin Implementation

-## Goals:

-- Taking a relevant release of Inji Certify with/without other relevant/related compatible components to issue Verifiable Credentials.
-- This document is a good first place to start looking for configuration just to **kick the tires**.
-There'd be way many compliance checks & certifications required for a Production deployment which is out of the scope of this document.

-## Non Goals:

-- Writing a new Certify VC Plugin
-- Security compliance/guidelines/safeguards from PoV of a Production deployment targeting a larger population.
+# Using Certify with KeyCloak as an AuthZ service

+Guide a dev/integrator to use compatible version of Inji Certify to integrate KeyCloak as an Authentication service for VC Issuance.
+This document is strictly to showcase how other AuthZ services can be used  with Certify for the purposes of VC Issuance and does not cover all necessary security guidelines.
+The Certify developers have tested this with Keycloak 26 and it may work with other standards compliant AuthZ providers.

 ## Pre-requisite:

-1. A configured Keycloak setup.
+1. A configured Keycloak setup(replace this with another compatible AuthZ setup)
-2.
+2. A working Inji Certify setup with an appropriate VC Plugin

 ## Steps